-- 1. Submission to such conduct is made either an explicit or implicit term or condition of an individual's employment, or - Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting that person, or - Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+- 1. Submission to such conduct is made either an explicit or implicit term or condition of an individual's employment, or - 2.
+Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting that person, or - 3.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.

-Any employee or volunteer who believes he/she has been subjected to sexual harassment on the job should bring this to the immediate attention of his/her supervisor, the Affirmative Action officer, or the assistant superintendent of human resources.
+Any employee or volunteer who believes he/she has been subjected to sexual harassment on the job should bring this to the immediate attention of his/her supervisor, the Affirmative Action Officer, or the executive director of human resources.